Conditions for rational weak mixing: 2 Smoothness of renewal sequences

 \section{\S2 Smoothness of renewal sequences}

 Suppose that $u=u^{(f)}=(u_0,u_1,\dots)$ is an aperiodic, recurrent, renewal sequence with lifetime distribution $f\in\mathcal P(\mathbb N)$. \

 The renewal sequence $u$ is called {\it smooth} if

-It follows from [GL] that if $u=(u_0,u_1,\dots)$ is an aperiodic, recurrent, renewal sequence and $a^{(u)}$ is $\a$-regularly varying with $\a\in (0,1)$, then $u$ is smooth (see [A1]).
-The case $\a=1$ follows from the next proposition (which is related to proposition 8.3 in [A1]). \
+It follows from \cite{GL} that if $u=(u_0,u_1,\dots)$ is an aperiodic, recurrent, renewal sequence and $a^{(u)}$ is $\a$-regularly varying with $\a\in (0,1)$, then $u$ is smooth (see \cite{RatWM}).
+The case $\a=1$ follows from the next proposition (which is related to proposition 8.3 in \cite{RatWM}). \

 For $u=u^{(f)}$, let $c_N:=f([N,\infty))$ and $L(N):=\sum_{k=1}^Nc_k$. \proclaim{Proposition }\ \ \ If $u=(u_0,u_1,\dots)$ is an aperiodic, recurrent, renewal sequence with then $u$ is smooth.\endproclaim \f{\bf Remark}\ \ If $a^{(u)}$ is $t$-regularly varying for some $t>\frac{\sqrt{5}}{\sqrt{5}+1}$ , then by the renewal equation and Karamata theory, $L(N)\propto\frac{N}{a^{(u)}(N)}$ is $(1-t)$-regularly varying, $Nc_N\sim (1-t)L(N)$ and (\Pointinghand) holds. \demo{Proof} We show first that